-What is the best dog for running?
+What is the best dog for runners?
 Whether you’re an avid runner or just enjoy jogging occasionally, you may want to choose a dog to match your activity level.
-Read on for more information on the best breed dog for runners.
+Read on for more information on the best breed dog for running.

 Are you a runner?
 Do you want to adopt a dog that will be your running partner and best friend?
 A lot of dogs love running so it’s hard to pick out just one breed that best suits an active lifestyle.

 If you’re looking to adopt a new pet, consider adopting from your local shelter.
 Labs can come in all different shapes, sizes and colors so there’s sure to be one that fits into your life if you visit your local shelter today!